-Thank you for your letter of 2 August 2012, forwarding Petition 1941-12 in regards to a 12 month moratorium on coal seam gas projects.
+Thank you for your letters of 22 and 24 August 2012, forwarding Petitions 1883-12 and 1956-12 in regards to a 12 month moratorium on coal seam gas projects.
 I have considered the petition and am pleased to provide the following response.

 While the coal seam gas to liquefied natural gas (CSG-LNG) process is new to Queensland, it should be noted that gas has a long history in Queensland, beginning in 1961 with the powering of the Roma power station.
 Since then gas has represented an ever increasing portion of the state's electricity generation and domestic energy consumption.
 Currently, around 20 per cent of all electricity generated in Queensland is derived from gas.
-This power is generated with 50 per cent less greenhouse emissions than current coal generation.
+This power is generated with 50 per cent fewer greenhouse emissions than current coal generation.

-I can assure you our government is committed to ensuring the CSG-LNG industry develops in a way that complements protecting the environment whilst supporting the economic future of other sectors.
-This is in accordance with our government's four pillar approach, which includes facilitating the co-existence of the agricultural and mining industries.
-A measure of this is the GasFields Commission which will assist in managing the co-existence of rural landholders, regional communities and the CSG-LNG industry.
+I can assure you the government is committed to ensuring the CSG-LNG industry develops in a way that complements protecting the environment whilst supporting the economic future of other sectors.
+This is in accordance with the government's four pillar approach, which includes facilitating the co-existence of the agricultural and mining industries.
+A measure of this is the Gasfields Commission which will assist in managing the coexistence of rural landholders, regional communities and the CSG-LNG industry.